 There are, nonetheless, many ways to fight back; one part of the solution is effective licencing regimes.
 The efficacy of licensing regimes is not widely known, but is as important as other anti-illicit trade tactics.

 But what does licensing really mean?
 And how can it help fight illicit trade?

 Simply put, it would mean that everyone who manufactures, exports, or imports tobacco and tobacco manufacturing equipment would not be able to operate unless they comply with the licensing regime’s requirements.
 Such entities would have to be able to provide details of any tobacco products and manufacturing equipment they use, and give multiple other information about the products they manufacture, import or export, be it tobacco products or the manufacturing equipment.
-The additional pieces of information would range from product descriptions, names, registered trademarks, designs, brands, models or makes, to serial numbers of manufacturing equipment.

 But it’s not just about information.
 It’s also about action.

 More specifically, there must be an expectation and a sense of urgency from anyone holding a license to proactively work with authorities.
 License holders have a big role to play when it comes to preventing illicit trade, and they are also the ones who have the right to expect the same level of compliance from their business partners.
 This has been the way PMI operates.

 We believe that proportionate licensing regimes help further the goal of doing what is right.
 For example, the scope of a licensing scheme for machinery should be carefully tailored, as cigarette-producing machines have up to 20,000 parts; it is simply not feasible to require a license for every individual part.